Forex Education

 Visualizing the Candlestick Chart

 The candlestick chart’s main component is the candle itself that consists of a body and one or two wicks.
-The shape of the body, the wicks, and colors help traders to determine the market movements.
+The body’s shape, the wicks, and the colors help traders determine the market movements.

 eurusd daily chart February 2016 trading idea